PangWinnie0219/GradCAMDownstreamTask/README.md

 python3.6 miccai_bbox.py --bidx 15  --tclass 3
 ```

-The threshold, T can be defined using `threshold` to see the effect of thresholding to the bounding box generation.
+The threshold, T_ROI can be defined using `threshold` to see the effect of thresholding to the bounding box generation.

 ### Examples of the Grad-CAM heatmap and bounding box